Post-Pandemic Senior Living Changes Here to Stay

 The COVID-19 pandemic has changed the way that the world operates.
 Some of those changes may only be temporary.
 Others will have far more lasting impacts, especially for senior living communities.

-As we continue to wrestle with the implications of this pandemic, there are a few revelations that we can learn from and apply in the coming months and years.
+As we continue to wrestle with the implications of this coronavirus pandemic, there are a few revelations that we can learn from and apply in the coming months and years.
 For senior living communities, COVID-19 has highlighted the flaws of some long-standing practices and demonstrated the need for innovation.

 - Residential environments and design